Comment on page

-When an option is bought, the settlement fee (15%) charged is sent to the pool, and the pool locks up the corresponding liquidity.
+When an option is bought, a dynamic settlement fee (based on trading volume and payout) charged is sent to the pool, and the pool locks up the corresponding liquidity.

 - When traders win (positive PnL), their winnings are received from the vault.